 - Point-of-sale (POS) devices – it offers a fast and secure payment method by using a GPRS or Wi-Fi network connection, which allows you to get paid anywhere.
 Not only in-store shopping, but these POS devices even give you the flexibility to offer home delivery or curbside pick-up.

 - Contactless Payment Acceptance – it operates the same way as other transactions at the POS device, with one key difference.
-Your customer will simply Tap to Pay for their purchase instead of inserting or swiping their card.
+Your customer will Tap to Pay for their purchase instead of inserting or swiping their card.
 This solution limits the need for the customer to touch or hold the POS device and reduces the chance of physical contact between the devices, the staff, and your customers.

 Ensure Regular Devices Cleaning